MathieuNlp/Sam_LoRA/README.md

 - Single ring
 - Pair rings

-The single rings have different view angle and some as a jewel on it.
-The material can also change between gold and silver.
+The single rings have different view angle and some as jewels.
+The material can also change between silve and gold.

-The pair rings are 2 rings with one on top of the other.
-The outline can be challenging to segment.
-Same as the single ring, the material are either gold or silver.
+The pair rings are 2 rings with one on top of the other creating a challenging segmentation task.
+Same as the single ring, the material are either silver or gold.
 I equally splited the rings type in the training set.
 The test set is composed of 2 images: a single ring and a pair rings.

 ![Test set](./docs/images/test_set.png) \